Kids need to orient towards a parent.

 If it increases connection, you are probably doing what nature intended.
 If it weakens or severs connection, that is wholly unnatural.
 Unnatural, I say.
 It goes against the natural order of things.

-Ask yourself this question often; make it part of your approach.
+Ask yourself this connection question often; make it part of your approach.

 From connection, the child will feel “valued.”
 Feeling like you matter to someone or a group of people is at the heart of attachment–our primary psychological need.

 Connection’s opposite is loneliness.
 We do a lot of messed up things out of loneliness.
-How many of us have been in a group of people in our lives… and felt lonely?
+How many of us have been in a group of people at some point in our lives… and felt lonely?
 It sucks.

 Imagine a child or teen feeling lonely while in your house?
 As part of your family?
 Happens all the time.